Ki-Woong95/Ki-Woong95.github.io/_portfolio/portfolio-1.md

 print(f"Data successfully written to {output_file}")
 ```

-After converting the dataset, the number of hours per each of the dataset was calculated.
+After converting the dataset, the number of hours of each dataset was calculated.
 This includes calculating the number of hours in all training, validation, and test datasets in each language.
 ```python
 import os
 import wave